UPES Dehradun BA Admissions 2026

 Press Information Bureau (PIB) | Government of India |

 Daily practice builds focus that helps in the General Test section.
-It is very informative that current affairs knowledge helps students beyond MCQS, or only in this section, which will help them in their lifetime.
-While studying for the General Test Section of the CUET Exam, candidates must not cram but sincerely put their efforts while reading.
+It is very informative that current affairs knowledge helps students beyond MCQS, and only in this section, which will help them throughout their lives.
+While studying for the General Test Section of the CUET Exam, candidates must not cram; they should instead put sincere effort into reading.

-Yes, we understand there will be a time limit of 60 minutes to attempt the CUET General Test section.
-In this section, students must attempt 50 questions with proper speed without losing time.
-Similarly, with speed and accuracy, students must keep checking the accuracy of attempted answers, considering negative marking.
+The designated time limit for attempting the CUET General Test section is 60 minutes.
+In this section, students must attempt 50 questions at a proper speed without losing time.
+Maintaining speed and accuracy is essential, but students must also regularly check their attempted answers to minimise negative marking penalties.

 When candidates sit for a 2–3 hour mock attempt, it helps analyse the exam pattern and directly helps students check their mental state for the real exam.
 Students can verify if they are entirely ready for this much mental endurance, as students are building mental stamina, not just memory, while attempting General Test Mock exams.